 You also need to obtain NOC from the Food Safety Department and get approval from the Municipality Department of the city where you want to open your restaurant.

-Step 7: Getting Construction License
+Step 7: Getting a Construction License

 This license is for those who want to construct their restaurant from scratch.
 Submission of your restaurant plan is required for getting the license.
-You can obtain the construction license from Municipality Department as well.
+You can obtain a construction license from Municipality Department as well.

 Step 8: Opening a Bank Account